aarthys04/store-data-generator/README.md

 3. Create a new key by clicking the "+ Add" button near the top of the blade
 4. Give it a name and give it "Send" permissions and then click "Create"
 5. Once created, use the name of the Key in `SHARED_ACCESS_KEY_NAME`
 6. Then click on the key in the Azure Portal to retireve the Primary Key and copy and paste that into `KEY_VALUE`
+7. Take the name of the Event Hub under the Event Hub Namespace that was created that you want to use and enter it into `EVENT_HUB_NAME`

 #### Kafka Configuration (Azure HDInsight Kafka-based)